 - Swept drags: A drag bar with a bit of pullback.
 A little more comfortable for some folks, and a lot less aggressive looking than a true drag bar.

 - Rabbit ear bars: A very popular look recently, these bars are ultra-narrow, and curve back gracefully to the rider.
-If you’re looking to make a skinny bike or something bratstyle, these are the bars for you.
+Don't confuse these with jackrabbit bars, which look like a mini ape with the ends upturned.

 - Clip-ons: Not a true handlebar, but an important option for a racy look.
 These bolt to your fork tubes rather than your top triple tree, which typically bends the rider over further.
 With mid controls, one can achieve almost a sportbike-like riding position.
 Paired with forward controls, this gives the hunched-over “fists-in-the-wind” look that was popularized on more contemporary choppers.
 If you run a Harley-Davidson, there are special H-D clip-ons that fit fork tubes but have a one-inch bar surface for mounting your stock control boxes.